Netatalk/netatalk/doc/manual/AppleTalk.md

 ### Using AppleTalk printers

-Netatalk's **papstatus**(8) can be used to query AppleTalk printers, **pap**(1) to print to them.
+Netatalk's [papstatus](papstatus.html) can be used to query AppleTalk printers, [pap](pap.html) to print to them.

 **pap** can be used stand-alone or as part of an output filter or a CUPS backend (which is the preferred method since one does not have to deal with all the options).

+#### Using pap stand-alone

+In this example, the file */usr/share/doc/gs/examples/tiger.ps* is sent to a printer called "ColorLaserWriter 16/600" in the standard zone "\*".
+The device type is "LaserWriter" (can be omitted since it is the default).

     pap -p"ColorLaserWriter 16/600@*" /usr/share/doc/gs/examples/tiger.ps

-The file */usr/share/doc/gs/examples/tiger.ps* is sent to a printer called "ColorLaserWriter 16/600" in the standard zone "\*".
-The device type is "LaserWriter" (can be suppressed since it is the default).

-    gs -q -dNOPAUSE -sDEVICE=cdjcolor -sOutputFile=test.ps | pap -E

-GhostScript is used to convert a PostScript job to PCL3 output suitable for a Color DeskWriter.
+Next, GhostScript is used to convert a PostScript job to PCL3 output suitable for a Color DeskWriter.
 Since no file has been supplied on the command line, **pap** reads the data from stdin.
 The printer's address will be read from the *.paprc* file in the same directory, **pap** will be called (in our example simply containing "Color DeskWriter:DeskWriter@Printers").
 The **-E** switch forces **pap** to not wait for an EOF from the printer.

+    gs -q -dNOPAUSE -sDEVICE=cdjcolor -sOutputFile=test.ps | pap -E

+#### Using pap as a CUPS backend

+Netatalk bundles a CUPS backend that can be used to print to AppleTalk printers.
+The backend is called **pap** and is installed in */usr/lib/cups/backend* or */usr/pkg/libexec/cups/backend* depending on the platform.

+The backend can be configured by editing the file with printer model and a few other options.

+In CUPS 1.x, you can configure your AppleTalk printers through the "Find New Printers" wizard.
+In CUPS 2.x, however, the backend needs to be configured by manually adding the printer URL in the CUPS web interface.
+The URL can be obtained by running the pap backend script directly, without any arguments.
+Furthermore, in CUPS 3.x, the custom backend feature has been removed altogether, so CUPS is not able to use the pap backend.

 ## Time Services

 ### Timelord

 **timelord**, an AppleTalk based time server, is useful for automatically synchronizing the system time on older Macintosh or Apple II clients that do not support NTP.

 Netatalk's **timelord** is compatible with the tardis client for Macintosh developed at the [University of Melbourne.](https://web.archive.org/web/20010303220117/http://www.cs.mu.oz.au/appletalk/readmes/TMLD.README.html)

-For further information please have a look at the **timelord** manual page.
+For further information please have a look at the [timelord](timelord.html) manual page.

 ## NetBoot Services